 GJF is George John Felton (known as Jack) who manged the Felton family sheep farm at Teal Inlet on the northern coast of East Falkland.

-The photograph showing Jack Felton and Dr. Deane on a day out shooting at Teal Inlet was probably taken between 1924 and 1928.
-The Deane’s left the Falkland Islands in April 1928.
+The photograph was probably taken between 1924 and 1928.
+Motor vehicles were first imported into the Falkland Islands in 1924 and the Deane’s left the Falkland Islands in April 1928.

 The Citroën-Kégresse K1 was built to conquer the unforgiving Sahara Desert.
 On 17th December 1922 five Citroën-Kégresse K1s – nicknamed “Scarabée d’Or” (Golden Scarab), “Croissant d’Argent” (Silver Crescent), “Tortue Volante” (Flying Turtle), “Bœuf Apis”, and “Chenille Rampante” (Creeping Caterpillar) departed the Algerian town of Touggourt and headed into the vast Sahara.
 On 7th January 1923, after 21 days of travel, the five vehicles having travelled 3,200km across the Sahara Desert, reached their destination: Timbuktu.